Funding at UC Davis BAE

 Incoming Student Fellowships:

-Continuing students are HIGHLY encouraged to apply for campus-level fellowships each fall – I strongly encourage you take the time to see which of these you are eligible for.
-A list of available fellowships is on the Graduate Studies.
+Continuing students are highly encouraged to apply for campus-level fellowships each fall.
+A list of available fellowships is on the Graduate Studies website.
 The general deadline for continuing students to be considered for campus fellowships is January 15.
-Other campus fellowships may be sent to continuing students by email with their own deadlines and application requirements.- External Fellowships
+Other campus fellowships may be sent to continuing students by email with their own deadlines and application requirements.

-- External fellowships are those offered by private foundations, government agencies, and corporations.
+• External fellowships are those offered by private foundations, government agencies, and corporations.
 A variety of support is given, from one-time awards to multi-year support.
-You are strongly encouraged to apply for external fellowships on your own – information can be found here.
+Learn more about applying for external fellowships.

 Your faculty members can be a great source of help in thinking about which external fellowships to apply for.
 You are always encouraged to talk to your mentors about this.
 You can also keep a look out for external grants that you or your PI could apply for.
 If you help your PI find a fun grant, you might be able to work on it too!

 Graduate Studies also lists several search engines that can be useful in finding external fellowships.
 Also, the Office of Research have developed a video tutorial for getting started with the Pivot database.
-It can be accessed by following this link and clicking the "Search a Comprehensive Funding Database" dropdown option.
+It can be accessed by following this link and scrolling to the "Search a Comprehensive Funding Database" option.

 Loans and Financial Aid